razhayat/isguard-ts/README.md

 ```

 ### `isType()`
-Helper function that helps you create type guards for a type
+Helps you create type guards for types and interfaces
 ```typescript
 type Test = {
 	a: number;